yerco/eventwired/README.md

    $ pytest --cov=demo_app --cov-report=html
    ```

-## Why use YASGI
+## Why use EVENTWIRED

-YASGI was built as an exploratory tool to understand and teach asynchronous, event-driven architectures (EDM).
+EVENTWIRED was built as an exploratory tool to understand and teach asynchronous, event-driven architectures (EDM).
 It’s designed for developers who want to explore real-time, non-blocking operations in a manageable, lightweight framework.

-### What makes YASGI different?
+### What makes EVENTWIRED different?

-- **Event-Driven Architecture (EDM)**:YASGI employs an event bus for handling system events like 404/500 errors, WebSocket connections, or custom user-defined events.
+- **Event-Driven Architecture (EDM)**:EVENTWIRED employs an event bus for handling system events like 404/500 errors, WebSocket connections, or custom user-defined events.
 This makes it flexible and ideal for real-time features like chat apps or IoT.
-- **Asynchronous by Design**: Built to leverage Python’s async capabilities, YASGI makes real-time apps scalable and performant.
+- **Asynchronous by Design**: Built to leverage Python’s async capabilities, EVENTWIRED makes real-time apps scalable and performant.
 - **Microservices-Ready**: It’s lightweight and built to scale easily in microservices architectures.

 ## Event Handling Example

-In YASGI, events are managed using an event-driven approach.
+In EVENTWIRED, events are managed using an event-driven approach.
 You can listen for specific events and define your custom behavior.
 Here’s an example of how to capture successful user login attempts while storing that information in a database.

    ```python
    # demo_app/subscriber_setup.py